 The answer was pretty obvious really.
 The Canon C100 MK II.
 (You many have noticed by now that I like Canon Cameras!).

 The C100 MK II is a full frame Broadcast Video Camera.
 "Now hold on!" you techies out there may be saying.
 It records onto SD card and is only 8 bit.
-But it has a 4K sensor that records full HD and add an Atomos Ninja which accepts the HDMI output from the C100 and you're shooting 10 bit Apple ProRes.
+But it has a 4K sensor that records full HD and add an Atomos Ninja or Flame which accepts the HDMI output from the C100 and you're shooting 10 bit Apple ProRes.
 This is an awesome combination. the Ninja's HDR abilities allow cinematic colour grading onsite.
 There's nothing better to be able to see how your footage will look before it even hits the edit suite.

 And combine it with Canon EF fast professional lenses and you have a piece of kit that is able to perform in near darkness.
 Great for filming a night time party or in door event.

 So the only gripe about it is that there is no power zoom on the C100 but again there is a work around in the form of the 18-135mm EFS Nano lens parred with a PZ E1 Power Zoom Adapter.
 Now it really becomes an awesome camera to work with.